Choosing Safe Baby Products: Playpens

 - Don't use soft bedding or pillows in the playpen at any time.

-- Never replace the mattress/padding in the playpen, as the new mattress may not fit the playpen well.
+- Never replace the mattress or padding in the playpen, as it might not fit the playpen well.

 - Check all padded parts regularly for tears; cover or repair all tears.

-- Show babysitters and other caregivers how to correctly set up the playpen.
+- Show babysitters and other caregivers how to correctly set up the playpen and review the safety rules with them.

 - Always put your baby to sleep on his or her back.

-- The playpen should not be left near windows.
+- The playpen should not be placed near windows.
 Cords on drapes and blinds can strangle the baby.

-- Do not use a hand-me-down playpen with large diamond-shaped openings, as a baby's head may get trapped in the large holes forming the diamonds.
+- Don't use a hand-me-down playpen with large diamond-shaped openings, as a baby's head may get trapped in the large holes forming the diamonds.

 - Never tie or string toys from the sides of the playpen.